sflanders95/md2html/README.md

 ## Install

-Clone the project and either use the publish.bat(win) or publish.sh (mac/linux).
+Clone the project and either use the publish.bat(win) or publish.sh (mac/linux) to build and publish the project.
 Then navigate to the publish directory.
+On my Mac, the build is in `bin/Release/netcoreapp3.1/osx.10.12-x64/publish` and on my windows box it is in `bin\Release\netcoreapp3.1\win10-x64\publish\`

-For me on my mac, I linked the file to use/local/bin:
+For me on my mac, I also linked the application file to usr/local/bin:

 ```sh
 cd bin/Release/netcoreapp3.1/osx.10.12-x64/publish